B1.7 Read, represent, compare, and order decimal tenths, in various contexts.

 Skill: Reading Decimal Tenths

-Learning decimal numbers is closely related to understanding decimal notation.
+Learning decimal numbers is closely related to understanding how decimal notation is an extension to the base ten number system that students have been working with up to this point.
 Decimal notation is commonly used in the International System of Units (SI) and in the monetary system, among other things.
 However, despite its frequent use in everyday life and in the classroom, decimal notation is far from being well understood and mastered.

 In order to explore learning about decimal numbers, it is important to examine the terminology related to these numbers and decimal notation.
 A decimal number is a number that can be expressed in decimal notation with a finite decimal part (for example, 3.72; 12.135 64).
 The set of decimal numbers includes all whole numbers, because whole numbers can be expressed with a decimal part (for example, 3 = 3.0).